-Digital signage is a modern and aesthetically appealing tool to use to display your donation tiers and corresponding giving level names.
+Digital donor walls are a modern and aesthetically appealing tool to use to display your donation tiers and corresponding giving level names.
 By utilizing digital signage, you have the opportunity to explain to prospective donors why their gift matters to your mission, and they can also see how you choose to publicly recognize your donors.

-Get creative with the names and make it enticing for prospective donors to graduate from a one-time donor to long term donors.
+Get creative with the names and make it enticing for prospective donors to graduate from one-time donors to long-term donors.

 Are you interested in learning more about how you can proudly display your donor-level names using digital solutions?
 Contact us today!